Oil hits skids, drops 7% on worsening outlook for coronavirus in Europe

 A number of European countries have halted use of the AstraZeneca shot because of concerns about possible side effects, though the World Health Organization said Europe should continue to use the vaccine.

-US crude inventories rose for the fourth straight week after severe cold weather in Texas and the central part of the country in February forced shutdowns at refineries.
+U.S. crude inventories rose for the fourth straight week after severe cold weather in Texas and the central part of the country in February forced shutdowns at refineries.
+[EIA/S]

 The premium of the Brent front-month over its second month meanwhile was the lowest since early February.